ItzMeJP/mimic_grasping_api/README.md

 ### <a name="gui_installation"></a> GUI

-A GUI was designed to easy interaction with this API, for further information and how to setup it, check [this package](https://gitlab.inesctec.pt/CRIIS/mimicgrasping/mimic_grasping_gui)
+A GUI was designed to easy interaction with this API, for further information and how to setup it, check [Mimic Grasping GUI]

 ## <a name="usage"></a> 4.
 USAGE

-## <a name="config_files"></a> Configuration Files
+### <a name="config_files"></a> Configuration Files

-Three configuration file composes the mimic_grasping_api: the general, the tool communication and the localisators.
-Each one of these files are defined bellow:
+The mimic_grasping_api has three configuration files which is discussed in current section: the general, the tool communication and the localisators.
+Besides, each used plugin also have its configuration file, however this specific configuration file is described according to the used use-case.
+Check the section [use-case](#use_cases) for more information.

 The general configuration file is composed by (see [this](/configs/general.json) example):